salabim/istr/readme.md

 istr('2') c
 ```

-# concatenate an iterable
+## concatenate an iterable

-The `istr.concat1 method can be useful to map all items of an iterable
+The `istr.concat` method can be useful to map all items of an iterable
 to `istr` and then concatenate these.

 `list(istr.concat(((1,2),(3,4)))` ==> `istr([12,34])`

 `list(istr.concat(itertools.permutations(range(3),2)))` ==> `[istr('01'), istr('02'), istr('10'), istr('12'), istr('20'), istr('21')]`

-# Subclassing istr
+## Subclassing istr
 When a class is derived from istr, all methods will return that newly derived class.

 E.g.